awsdocs/amazon-ec2-user-guide-windows/doc_source/launch-marketplace-console.md

 **Note**
 You are charged the subscription price as long as your instance is running, even if it is idle\.
 If your instance is stopped, you may still be charged for storage\.

 1. When your instance is in the `running` state, you can connect to it\.
 To do this, select your instance in the list and choose **Connect**\.
 Follow the instructions in the dialog\.
-For more information about connecting to your instance, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.
+For more information about connecting to your instance, see [Connect to your Windows instance](connecting_to_windows_instance.md)\.
 **Important**
 Check the vendor's usage instructions carefully, as you may need to use a specific user name to log in to the instance\.
 For more information about accessing your subscription details, see [Manage your AWS Marketplace subscriptions](paid-amis.md#marketplace-manage-subscriptions)\.

-1. If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshooting instance launch issues](troubleshooting-launch.md)\.
+1. If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshoot instance launch issues](troubleshooting-launch.md)\.

 ## Launch an AWS Marketplace AMI instance using the API and CLI<a name="launch-marketplace-cli-api"></a>